-Recently, handle decompositions and Kirby diagrams of the complement of complexified real line arrangement are obtained by the author and Yoshinaga \cite{sug-yos}.
+Recently, handle decompositions and Kirby diagrams of the complements of complexified real line arrangements have been obtained by the author and Yoshinaga \cite{sug-yos}.
 This result corresponds to a special case of our main result.
 However, their method is based on the Lefschetz hyperplane section theorem and is deeply dependent on the combinatorial structure of a real line arrangement.
-Since it cannot be extended to general plane algebraic curves, we need to take another strategy stated above.
+Since it cannot be extended to general plane algebraic curves, we need to take another strategy.

 This paper is organized as follows.
 In Section \ref{sec:braid}, we recall the notion of braid monodromy for plane algebraic curves.
 In Section \ref{sec:handle}, we give an explicit handle decomposition for the complement.
 In Section \ref{sec:kirby}, we introduce the algorithm to draw Kirby diagrams and give some examples.